 I always feel better about the week ahead when I’ve taken time to make myself a batch of Italian Tuna Salad or Chickpea Tuna Salad and stash it in the fridge.

-Creamy, protein-rich salads (this Greek Yogurt Chicken Salad is another favorite) are healthy, keep me full, and make lunch something to look forward to, instead of a weekday drag.
+Creamy, protein-rich salads (this Greek Yogurt Chicken Salad is another favorite) are healthy, filling, and make lunch something to look forward to, instead of a weekday drag.

-After cooking a particularly large batch of Baked Salmon in Foil, I found myself with a hefty amount of leftover salmon and craving something new for lunch.
+After cooking a particularly large batch of Baked Salmon, I found myself with a hefty amount of leftover salmon and craving something new for lunch.

 How to Make Salmon Salad

-This salmon salad draws inspiration from a combo of classic Waldorf salad ingredients such as dill and nuts, with a touch of Mediterranean flair.
+This salmon salad draws inspiration from some classic Waldorf salad ingredients such as dill and nuts and has a touch of Mediterranean flair.

 It’s creamy, crunchy, filling, and fresh.